Testicular Cancer: Overview

 Cancer treatment is also hard on the body.
 To help yourself stay healthier, try to:

-- Eat a healthy diet, with as many protein foods as possible.
+- Eat a healthy diet, with a focus on high-protein foods.

 - Drink plenty of water, fruit juices, and other liquids.